Jerry Welsh

-Gerald Wayne "Jerry" Welsh (born April 1950) is a Canadian former ice hockey player, and college ice hockey head coach at Ohio State University.
+Gerald Wayne Welsh (born April 1950) is a Canadian former ice hockey player, and college ice hockey head coach at Ohio State University.
 He is a 2008 inductee of the Oshawa Sports Hall of Fame as both a player and a builder.

 Career as player

 NCAA

 Born in Oshawa, Ontario, Jerry Welsh played college ice hockey at Ohio State from 1969-73.
 In 1971-72, Welsh led the team with 28 goals helping the Buckeyes earn their first and only Central Collegiate Hockey Association regular season title and the school's first CCHA tournament title.
 In three of Welsh's four years at Ohio State, he was voted the team's most valuable player.

 Professional

 Following college, Welsh played briefly for the Minnesota Fighting Saints of the World Hockey Association for his former Ohio State coach Harry Neale in 1973.
 He spent the next two seasons (1973–75) in the North American Hockey League.
 In 1974-75, Welsh was alternate captain and second-leading scorer for the NAHL's Johnstown Jets that won the Lockhart Cup playoffs.
 The team and championship served as the inspiration for the movie Slap Shot.